 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Registered dietitian Julia Zumpano, RD, shares why these juicy, delectable fruits can be a great addition to your diet — and why the seeds are just as good as the juice.
+Registered dietitian Julia Zumpano, RD, LD, shares why these juicy, delectable fruits can be a great addition to your diet — and why the seeds are just as good as the juice.

 Is there a difference between pomegranate juice and seeds?